As Amazon Associates we earn from qualifying purchases.

 While you can, in theory, use foam or rubber flooring outside, artificial turf is the best option if you want a home workout setup outside.

 It strikes a great balance between blending into your outside area while being pet and child-friendly.
-In addition, this option is weatherproof, come rain or shine, so there’s no issues with leaving it out in the rain or worrying about it fading in the sun.
+In addition, this option is weatherproof, come rain or shine, so there are no issues with leaving it out in the rain or worrying about it fading in the sun.

 For me, the Goasis Lawn Artificial Grass Turf Lawn is the pick of the artificial grass gym weight mats.